Undergraduate Student Award Recipients – 2023

 David J. Bellamy Memorial Scholarship

+This year’s David J. Bellamy Memorial Scholarship is awarded to Sare Sulaiman for her work as an advocate for justice, equality, and the preservation of human dignity.
+Sare has overcome obstacles and demonstrated resilience and commitment to education in the face of adversity.
 The Bellamy Scholarship was endowed in honour of David J. Bellamy (1940-2004), who was both a graduate of and valued faculty member in Carleton’s Department of Political Science.
 The scholarship is awarded to an outstanding undergraduate honours student in their final year of the program.
-It was awarded to Ryan Pedersen for his academic excellence and his perseverance and dedication to his studies going into his final year.

 The Honourable Walter Baker Memorial Scholarship